Hiring a real estate agent in Tulsa can be frustrating. So what are the steps on how to find a good real estate agent in Tulsa?

 - How many inquiries have been made about my home?

 - How many of these inquiries came from people likely to make a purchase (not just window shoppers)?

 - What other properties in this neighborhood are for sale?
 What is the asking price of those homes?

 Ask The Local Real Estate Agent How They Plan On Selling Your House

 Sometimes going the direct route is the best.
-In the case of looking for a local Tulsa California real estate agent, ask them how they intend on selling your house for you that the other agents in town won’t do.
+In the case of looking for a local Tulsa OK real estate agent, ask them how they intend on selling your house for you that the other agents in town won’t do.
 And see what their answer is.

 Usually the great ones actually have a marketing plan and will get your house out there and on the market in a big way.

 This Is Where Low Priced Isn’t Always The Best

 Often times Tulsa OK home sellers want to go with the lowest priced option.

 Heck, when you look at the numbers… if a real estate agent is earning 3% on a $100,000 sale… that’s $3,000 in fees just to 1 real estate agent (usually both agents representing the buyer and the seller earn commission)… it isn’t cheap.
 But just really do your research before you go with a cut rate agent or a flat fee agent… because that usually means that the service you’re getting is also a lower level service.